Appendix A: Types of corrective action

 - The process was not fair and impartial;

-- That the corrective action or termination violates an established policy of the college.
+- That the corrective action or termination violates an established policy of the university.

 Employment Termination Due to Reduction, Reorganization, or Elimination of Position